HRLO77/forums-website/README.md

 ```

-If a file is provided and exists in `./flows`, a variable is injected in the globals of the script with the identifier `DATA`, it contains the json data of the event.
+If a file is provided and exists in `./flows`, all global and local variables from the database and server process are made available to the script being executed, as well as a variable with the identifier `DATA`, it contains the json data of the event.

 * *Note:* All data provided has the type of event being sent as the `"type"` key in the json, values are
 `0: "*", 1: "vote", 2: "post", 3: "delete"`